 Typical BSDI data flow from point of service delivery to project database:

 - BSDI data are gathered at the point of service delivery by a field agent, community volunteer, implementing partner.
 The field staff uses existing program tracking mechanism (paper, mobile devices, SMS and other electronic systems).
 Projects collect a multitude of information of beneficiaries and services at this point to meet their own data needs.

 - This data enters the project level MEAL system database.

 - At the end of each fiscal year (FY), all projects are requested to report on the following:

 - # of direct beneficiaries (by program area) provided at least one service during that FY

 - # of indirect beneficiaries (by program area) provided at least one service during that FY

 - Indication of which service areas were offered during that FY

-This information is aggregated by each project and entered into the Gateway system (the CRS program management platform)Regional and HQ Staff can compare programs within country and from country to country through BSDI indicators
+This information aggregated by each project is entered into the Gateway system (the CRS program management platform)Regional and HQ Staff can compare programs within country and from country to country through BSDI indicators

 4. Staff use BSDI to report to CRS leadership program progress and to external agencies for business development, marketing and communication purposes